jonathanWongLS/Tutorials/UDEMY - ReactJS/react-app/README.md

 6. Fetch data from API
     - Used wildcard "/:id" in route to product page
     - To send a request, we use an HTTP library, axios (yarn add axios)
+        - Axios is a JavaScript promise based HTTP client.
+This us to make get, post, put and delete requests to an API.
     - Used hook state to set product shown in "product" page
     - Used useEffect: 1st argument is the function to run, 2nd argument is the variable we want to monitor, if changed, we want that data to be used
     - Set content to show if product is not null